junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You couldn't save him?"
 Mary prompts.

 "We tried," Sam tells them, feeling the bitterness on his tongue.
 "Death gave Dean a choice, saving me or saving Adam.
-He could only get one of us out, so he saved me."
+He could only get one of us out, so he saved me.
+I'm sorry."

 John sighs loudly.

-Rowena's chanting winds higher and faster, then halts abruptly.
+Rowena's chanting words pitch higher and faster, then halt abruptly.
 Their attention turns back to the ritual.

 The witch slices her palms and claps them together, yelling the last pose: "*Torzul d, zamran!*"

-The symbols on the Cage all lightens up at the same time, glowing together, combining into one, shining as bright as the Sun and more.
-The distant rumbling sound now becomes the thunder and lightening right on top of their heads.
+The symbols on the Cage all lighten up at the same time, glowing together, combining into one, shining as bright as the Sun.
+The distant rumbling sound now becomes the thunder and lightning right on top of their heads.
 The heat and electricity in the air fries their skin.

 "He'll kill us!"
 Sam suddenly realizes, yelling, covering his eyes.
 He vaguely hears the movement of others hurrying closer as well, something hard and rough colliding to his skin.
 But he can't open his eyes to see.